beardicus/line-us/README.md

 }
 ```

 It will always have all three coordinates, even if the command that triggered the event provided only one or two.
-The coordinates emitted will be the machine's position _when it finishes executing the current command_.
-It is not the machine's immediate position.
+The coordinates are emitted _when the machine finishes executing the current command_.

 ## TODO